YosysHQ/nextpnr/fpga_interchange/README.md

        database, so it is also currently missing from the FPGA interchange architecture.
 Once timing information is added to the device database schema, it needs to be added to the architecture.
+ - [ ] Implemented site router lacks important features for tight packing, namely LUT rotation.
+Also the current site router is relatively untested, so legal configurations may be rejected and illegal configurations may be accepted.

 #### FPGA interchange fabrics